 Accommodation is the ability to refocus the eyes each time we shift our gaze from one image or object to the next.
 This happens as a result of the swift and accurate contraction and relaxation of muscles in the eye to quickly focus and refocus as the eye moves.

 In children with accommodation problems, the focusing muscles in the eyes do not smoothly contract and relax efficiently as their eyes move across the page from word to word or from a book (or screen) to the board and back.
 They need to stop and refocus their vision every time they read another word.
 This stop-and-start type of reading harms reading comprehension, and the constant need to refocus can cause headaches and eye strain.

 All of the problems mentioned above are due to reduced visual skills and can be frustrating for children and parents alike.
 Fortunately, there is a solution: vision therapy.

 Vision therapy is a personalized, doctor-prescribed evidence-based regimen of in-office and at-home eye exercises to teach your child’s eyes and brain to more effectively work together.
 Depending on your child’s needs, the customized program may include vision therapy aids such as prism glasses, devices and specialized therapy computer programs.

-Contact The Niagra Vision Therapy Centre at Dr. Hopkins & Associates to help your child get back on track with their reading and learning.
+Contact The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry to help your child get back on track with their reading and learning.

 The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry offers vision therapy to patients from Niagara-on-the-Lake, Niagara Falls, Welland , and St. Catharine, Ontario and surrounding communities.